icp4a/bai-emitter-samples/README.md

 In this example, Business Automation Insights forwards events from the `generic-schema-topic` Kafka topic to the `generic-schema-index` Elasticsearch index.
-In this sample, we considered a best practice to use the same value for both Kafka topic and Elasticsearch parameters.
+This sample considers that it is a best practice to use the same value for both Kafka topic and Elasticsearch parameters.

 ### Schema example